La Liseuse

 1921

-The theme of the reader, at the origin of a long iconographic tradition with famous representations by Vermeer such as Young Girl Reading a Letter at the Window (1657), fascinates many artists.
-Depictions of women reading followed one another, as Laure Adler shows in her analysis of 20th-century paintings in which women who read could be seen as dangerous if they got hold of knowledge.
+The motif of the reading lady, originating from a long iconographic tradition famously represented by Vermeer, such as Jeune fille lisant une lettre à la fenêtre (1657), has long fascinated artists.
+Depictions of women reading have proliferated, as Laure Adler demonstrates in her analysis of 20th-century paintings, where women who read could be seen as dangerous if they gained knowledge.

-In The Reader, Louis Henri Salzmann does not seek to depict a specific person, but rather to capture the image of a woman reading.
-Her sparsely detailed face reinforces her anonymity, and her deep concentration in a world that only she can access emphasises the mysterious power of the act of reading rather than the identity of the subject.
+In La liseuse (The Reader), Louis Henri Salzmann does not seek to depict a specific person, but rather to capture the essence of a woman reading.
+Her sparsely detailed face reinforces her anonymity, and her deep concentration on a world that only she can access emphasizes the mysterious power of the act of reading, rather than the identity of the subject.